Randomly sparsified Richardson iteration: A dimension-independent sparse linear solver

 \subsection{Deterministic sparse approximation}

-RSRI is also related to the deterministic sparse approximation algorithm of Cohen, Dahmen, and Devore \cite{cohen2001adaptive}.
-The deterministic sparse algorithm projects the linear system $\bm{A} \bm{x} = \bm{b}$ onto an \emph{active set} of indices and solves the reduced system.
-To construct the active set, the algorithm trades off between adding new indices for which the residual $\bm{r}(\hat{\bm{x}}) = \bm{b} - \bm{A} \hat{\bm{x}}$ is large and removing indices corresponding to small entries of $\hat{\bm{x}}$.
+The third approach to linear systems, which we call deterministic sparse iteration, takes advantage of information in the residual to determine which entries of the approximation to update.
+For example, Cohen, Dahmen, and Devore \cite{cohen2001adaptive} project the linear system $\bm{A} \bm{x} = \bm{b}$ onto an \emph{active set} of indices and solve the reduced system exactly.
+To determine the active set, their algorithm trades off between adding new indices corresponding to large-magnitude elements of the residual $\bm{r}(\hat{\bm{x}}) = \bm{b} - \bm{A} \hat{\bm{x}}$ and removing indices corresponding to low-magnitude entries of the approximate solution $\hat{\bm{x}}$.

-The main difference between the deterministic sparse algorithm and RSRI is the sparsification procedure.
-In RSRI, the entries of an approximate solution $\hat{\bm{X}}^{(s-1)}$ are randomly set to zero or else raised to a larger magnitude.
-In the deterministic scheme, the smallest-magnitude entries are always set to zero.
-Because RSRI uses randomized sparsification rules, it satisfies powerful and general error bounds that have not been shown to hold for the deterministic sparse algorithm (there are special bounds for matrices with exponentially decaying off-diagonal entries proved in \cite{cohen2001adaptive} ).
+As another example, the papers \cite{berkhin2006bookmark,andersen2007local} develop a deterministic sparse approximation for the PageRank problem $\bm{x} = \alpha \bm{P} \bm{x} + (1 - \alpha) \bm{s}$.
+At each step, their method identifies a single index $i$ for which the residual vector